TAU-XR/TAUXR-OpenTemplate/README.md

 ---

-The Development of these tools was sponcered by the Minerva Center for Human Intelligence in immersive, augmented and mixed Realities.
+The Development of these tools was sponsored by the Minerva Center for Human Intelligence in immersive, augmented and mixed Realities.